M-Afzaal-Afzal/Nextjs-with-mui-and-redux-saga-BoilerPlate/README.md

-# Next.js with mui and redux-thunk example
+# Next.js with mui and redux-saga example

 ## How to use